How Long Does a Pink River Dolphin Live?

 Reproductive Cycle and Its Impact on Lifespan

 Pink river dolphins reach sexual maturity between 6 to 10 years of age.
-On top of that, females typically give birth to a single calf every 2 to 5 years after a gestation period of approximately 11 months.
+Females typically give birth to a single calf every 2 to 5 years after a gestation period of approximately 11 months.
 The extended parental care period, with calves staying with their mothers for up to two years, contributes to the species' reproductive strategy but also means that females invest significant time and energy in each offspring.

 The reproductive cycle has implications for the species' overall lifespan and population dynamics.
 The relatively slow reproductive rate makes population recovery challenging after population declines, which is particularly concerning given the increasing threats to their habitat and survival.